Rapid Intervention Tools

 Troubleshooting & FAQs

-Q: Can shared fields be modified after tool creation?
-A: Yes, shared fields and their default values can be modified by editing the tool.
+• Yes.
+Shared fields and default values can be updated by editing the tool.

 1. Completing an ePCR - Assessment